jerome-marshall/ux-tools/instructions/PRD.md

 6. Submits responses
 7. Views thank you screen

-### 4.5 Researcher Views and Analyzes Results
+### 4.6 Researcher Views and Analyzes Results

 1. Researcher logs into the platform
-2. Navigates to the specific project and test
+2. Navigates to the specific project and study
+3. Selects the specific test or views aggregated study results
-3. Views summary dashboard of results
+4. Views summary dashboard of results
-4. Explores detailed metrics and visualizations
+5. Explores detailed metrics and visualizations
-5. Filters results as needed
+6. Filters results as needed
-6. Exports reports or data as required
+7. Exports reports or data as required

 ## 5. Technical Requirements